Council of Wales and the Marches

 During its years of operation, between the 15th and 17th centuries, it was based between Ludlow Castle and the council's chambers near Shrewsbury Castle within the Kingdom of England.
 Its jurisdiction ranged widely, from judicial matters to public health and administration.

 Its geographical area of responsibility varied but generally covered all of modern Wales and the Welsh Marches of Shropshire, Herefordshire, Worcestershire, Cheshire and Gloucestershire.
 The City of Bristol was exempted in 1562, and Cheshire in 1569.

 It was similar to the Council of the North.
 Its archive is now in Shrewsbury.

 History

 15th century

 The council was initially responsible for governing the lands held under the Principality of Wales, the lands directly administered by the English Crown following the Edwardian conquest of Wales in the 13th century.
-In 1457, King Henry VI created for his son, Prince Edward, a council to rule Wales and the Marches, Cheshire, and Cornwall.
+In 1457, Henry VI created for his son, Prince Edward, a council to rule Wales and the Marches, Cheshire, and Cornwall.

 It was re-established by Edward IV of England as a body to counsel and act on behalf of his son, the infant Edward, Prince of Wales.
 King Edward had recently been restored to the monarchy during the Wars of the Roses, and he and his allies controlled most of the marcher lordships within and adjoining Wales.
 He established his son at Ludlow Castle, and appointed his allies from the Woodville and Stanley families as leading figures in the council.